stracker-phil/obsidian-personal-api/README.md

 - Automatically adds log entries to your daily notes
 - Caches log entries if no daily note exists yet
 - Customizable log entry format and placement
+- Different formats for API-based and manual log entries
+- Smart placeholder variables for timestamps
-- Provides an Obsidian command to manually add log entries
+- Provides an Obsidian command with a user-friendly modal for adding log entries manually
+- Respects the structure of Markdown documents, preserving blank lines after headers

 ## Requirements